 'We’re not going to get to the bottom of terrorism by socially engineering a response'

 - Emergency planner

 “We are not having these debates because we are saying ‘I heart so-and-so’, and ‘I’m going to change my profile picture to a New Zealand flag’, and ‘I’m going to do the haka in the school assembly’.

 “When there’s nothing people can actually do, they can change the photo on their Facebook page.
 Then they can feel they’ve done something about it, they can go to work, and they’re not agitating the government.

 “But we’re not going to get to the bottom of terrorism by socially engineering a response.
 We’re not doing the difficult debate.
 And what that stops, is true learning.”

-The Cabinet Office said some information about its emergency planning was publicly available, but some remained for internal use only.
+The Cabinet Office told MEE that some information about its emergency planning was publicly available, but that some remained for internal use only.
 It did not comment on criticisms of its current operations.

 This article is available in French on Middle East Eye French edition.